HotelQuickly/WeAreHiring/additional-info/10-reasons-why-you-should-join-us.md

 We want you to try new things, implement best practices, shortcuts and crazy workarounds.
 Proper hacking!

+You can get a license to any tool you want to use, just let us know and we'll buy it.

 ## 10. We have Friday pizzas

 Pizza on Friday for everyone.
 All you can eat.
 Free for you.